-The School of Medicine has six faculty members with Method to Extend Research in Time (MERIT) status, a special recognition given to only a few NIH grantees, which provides long-term, uninterrupted financial support to investigators who have demonstrated superior achievement during previous research projects.
+The School of Medicine has eight faculty members with Method to Extend Research in Time (MERIT) status, a special recognition given to only a few NIH grantees that provides long-term, uninterrupted financial support to investigators who have demonstrated superior achievement during previous research projects.

-In 2016, the school employed 2,133 full-time, salaried faculty members in its 20 preclinical and clinical departments.
-The clinical departments are further strengthened by 1,408 voluntary and adjunct faculty members, a group of physicians who practice their medical specialties in St. Louis and are members of one or more of the staffs of the hospitals in the Washington University Medical Center.
+In 2018, the school employed 2,164 full-time, salaried faculty members in its 20 preclinical and clinical departments.
+The clinical departments are further strengthened by 1,776 voluntary and adjunct faculty members, a group of physicians who practice their medical specialties in St. Louis and who are members of one or more of the staffs of the hospitals in the Washington University Medical Center.

 Doctor of Medicine and Doctor of Philosophy (MD/PhD)